-- Not later than forty-five (45) days after receipt of this form, the designating body may determine whether or not the property owner has substantially complied with the Statement of Benefits (Form SB-1/Real Property). - 2.
-If the property owner is found NOT to be in substantial compliance, the designating body shall send the property owner written notice.
+- 1. Not later than forty-five (45) days after receipt of this form, the designating body may determine whether or not the property owner has substantially complied with the Statement of Benefits (Form SB-1/Real Property). - If the property owner is found NOT to be in substantial compliance, the designating body shall send the property owner written notice.
 The notice must include the reasons for the determination, including the date, time, and place of a hearing to be conducted by the designating body.
 The date of this hearing may not be more than thirty (30) days after the date this notice is mailed.
 A copy of the notice may be sent to the county auditor and the county assessor. - 3.
 Based on the information presented at the hearing, the designating body shall determine whether or not the property owner has made reasonable efforts to substantially comply with the Statement of Benefits (Form SB-1/Real Property), and whether any failure to substantially comply was caused by factors beyond the control of the property owner. - 4.
 If the designating body determines that the property owner has NOT made reasonable efforts to comply, the designating body shall adopt a resolution terminating the property owner's deduction.
 If the designating body adopts such a resolution, the deduction does not apply to the next installment of property taxes owed by the property owner or to any subsequent installment of property taxes.
 The designating body shall immediately mail a certified copy of the resolution to: (1) the property owner; (2) the county auditor; and (3) the county assessor.

 We have reviewed the CF-1 and find that: The Property Owner IS in Substantial Compliance The Property Owner IS NOT in Substantial Compliance Other (specify) Reasons for the Determination (attach additional sheets if necessary) Signature of Authorized Member Date Signed (month, day, year) 2/10/2025 Attested By Designating Body City of Bloomington If the property owner is found not to be in substantial compliance, the propert time has been set aside for the purpose of considering compliance.
-(Hearing Time of Hearing AM Date of Hearing (month, day, year D PM HEARING RESULTS (to be completed after the hearing) Approved Denied (see Instruction 4 above) Reasons for the Determination (attach additional sheets if necessary) Signature of Authorized Member Date Signed (month, day, year) 2/10/2025 Attested By Designating Body City of Bloomington APPEAL RIGHTS [IC 6-1.1-12.1-5.9(e)] A property owner whose deduction is denied by the designating body may appeal the des Superior Court together with a bond conditioned to pay the costs of the appeal if the appe
+(Hearing owner shall receive the opportunity owner shall receive the opportunity of owner shall receive the opportunity (30) days ty for a hearing.
+The following date and of the date of mailing of this notice.)
+Time of Hearing Location of Hearing LIFADING DECLIFTS (As he Approved completed after the hearing) Denied d (see Instruction 4 above) Reasons for the Determination (attach additional sheets if necessary) 2 (000 Signature of Authorized Member Date Signed (month, day, year) 2/10/2025 Attested By Designating Body City of Bloomington APPEAL RIGHTS IC 6-1.1-12.1-5.9(e)] A property owner whose deduction is denied by the designating body may appeal the de Superior Court together with a bond conditioned to pay the costs of the appeal if the app